Saturday, February 27, 2010

 San Diego Art Department,

-Women by Women, February 13.
+closing reception of Women by Women, February 13.

 Talking to a friend who was asking me the other night how I was feeling after the show ended at Art Produce, I said that I was quite tired.
 I have been working very intensively during the last two years, since the preparation of my first solo show at the San Diego Art Institute, Here It's Peace (June 2008).

-I do not regret participating in all these shows .
+It has been amazing and exciting and I do not regret participating in all these shows .
 I learned a lot, I had some very good opportunities to experiment in interesting spaces.

 The one show I asked to participate in was Movers and Shakers II.
 I already knew I was having a show at Art Produce and I was interested in portraying Lynn Susholtz, who is an important figure in the art community in San Diego.